While the freshly picked herbs are the best to use, there is always more harvest than you can use in one season.

 Home-dried herbs are also free of bacteria, mould, and yeast.
 Plus by growing your own herbs, you can also choose varieties as per taste.

 There are various herb varieties that can be preserved for 6 months to one year.
 You could plant celery, dill, geranium, fenugreek, lemon balm, oregano, rosemary, sage, thyme at home and dry them for later use.
-You could also dry flowers as lavender, marigold, chamomile, rose and chives.
-Herbs like basil, borage, chives, coriander, lemongrass, mint, parsley best retain their flavor if frozen, although they can also be dried.
+You could also dry flowers like lavender, marigold, chamomile, rose and chives.
+Herbs like basil, borage, chives, coriander, lemongrass, mint, parsley best retain their flavour if frozen, although they can also be dried.

 Follow this simple 3 step process to dry herbs at home

 It’s important to harvest herbs you intend to dry at the right time.
 Herbs should be picked before their flowers develop.
 We recommend harvesting on warm, dry mornings after the dew has evaporated and the sun is not too sharp.
 It’s the best recommended to pick one variety of herb for drying at a given time.

 Preparing herbs to be dried hardly takes much time.
 If you are harvesting your homegrown herbs, you do not need to wash to ensure that the essential oils are not lost while rinsing.
 Explore 4 exotic herbs that thrive together in a herb garden.